NC State Extension Publications

 • At intervals not to exceed four hours throughout periods of operation.

-• Product thermometers should be provided and used to ensure attainment and maintenance of proper internal food temperatures.
+• Product thermometers should be provided and used to ensure the attainment and maintenance of proper internal food temperatures.

 Recommendations for all individuals: